-Some of the researchers who have looked into these dogs think that only certain dogs can do this, and the cost is justified because of the extensive training.
+Some of the researchers who have looked into these dogs think that only certain highly trained dogs can do this, and the cost is justified because of that extensive training.
 For those epileptics lucky enough to have obtained one of these dogs they realize it is well worth the cost.

-It is up to the epileptic to learn and act on the warning.
+It is then up to the epileptic to learn and act on the warning.

-Allowing her to become part of your life will take some time.
+Allowing her to become part of your life will take some time, and I definitely cannot guarantee that your dog is going to alert on the first seizure.
 As your puppy ages and develops into an alert dog, she will warn you a few minutes or maybe a half of an hour before a seizure.
 She might paw at the ground, bark, circle around, or just stare at you and whine.
+Each dog will alert differently.
 It is up to you to learn to recognize the signs.

-(The first time my dog started acting oddly before a seizure I took her outside and closed the door!
+(The first time my dog started acting oddly before one of my seizures I took her outside and closed the door!
 I was obviously not paying attention.
-After the seizure, I realized that I needed to be alert.)
+After the seizure, I realized that she was doing her job and I needed to praise her.)

-Where Can I Get A Seizure Alert Dog?
+Where Can I Find a Seizure Alert Dog?

-It does not matter where you get the candidate for your seizure alert dog.
+It does not matter where you get your candidate for a seizure alert dog.